-That quote from Tim O’Reilly, CEO O’Reilly Media, pretty much sums up what I am trying to do here: apply the methodology to a great challenge I face daily in my role in customer success – successful enterprise technology adoption.
+What Tim O’Reilly, CEO O’Reilly Media, said above pretty much sums up what I am trying to do here: apply the methodology to a great challenge I face daily in my role in customer success – successful enterprise technology adoption.
 To find out more about the core methodology you can head on over to www.leanstartup.com.

 The methodology has been highly successful in its application with startups but far more broadly now too as Tim O’Reilly suggests.
 I’ve been thinking about it a while and captured how I wanted to apply it very briefly and simply in a customer success management primer I put together on SlideShare.
-I’ve added the relevant bit as a diagram at left of this paragraph.
+I’ve added the relevant bit as a diagram above.

 It’s not unlike what the co-founder of Percolate where I currently work has suggested in this article: Noah Brier’s Three Rules For Leveraging New Technologies.
 There’s no specific reference to the lean startup methodology but you should see the similarities and they are based on the lean startup methodology’s heavy reliance on software engineering approaches which Noah Brier does reference.